 There are enrollment restrictions for first-term students for almost all courses of study in Berlin (local numerus clausus).

-ProInformatik opens up the possibility to enroll for a Bachelor in computer science at Freie Universität Berlin in the winter term of 2018/19, because during winter term 2018/19 there won't be an enrollment restriction for students in their second term of study.
-If you manage to complete two ProInformatik courses/modules successfully, you can be enrolled as a Bachelor student in your second term of study, therefore bypassing the local numerus clausus for students entering their first term.
+ProInformatik opens up the possibility to enroll for a Bachelor in computer science at Freie Universität Berlin in the winter term of 2018/19.
+If you manage to complete two ProInformatik courses/modules successfully, there is the possibility to receive a place at the Computer Science Department of the FU by fill up principle and to be placed in the second semester directly therefore bypassing the local numerus clausus for students entering their first term.
+As the ProInformatik courses end nearly at the beginning of the new semester it is, nevertheless, recommended to participate in the normal application procedure of the FU.

 Each course takes five to six weeks and ends with an exam.
 Courses are independent of each other and can be accomplished individually.